 - To ensure enhanced supervision and governance of university-employed academic trainees when working in the NHS.

 A key role of JATS is to plan and organise the BMA’s clinical academic trainees conference.
-The most recent conference was held in February 2019.
-If you have suggestions for content and speakers for future conferences, do get in contact at [email protected].

 Co-chairs: Jeeves Wijesuriya and Yanushi Wijeyeratne